There are three types of text input components: title form cell, text field, and note form cell.

 Suffixes are right-aligned and will move along with the cursor.

 An icon may be included to launch the barcode scanner or OCR scanner.

-Text view cells provide space for multi-line text entry, for use cases such as entering notes.
-A text view cell’s height should usually be larger than a single cell to indicate its multiline functionality.
-If there are additional accessories below the text view section (such as Attachments), the height of text view cell should be fixed, and a scroll bar allows users to see the entire cell.
-If the text view cell is the bottom-most section of a create view modal, the height of the cell can grow continuously downwards as the user types content into the cell.
+A note form cell is used for multi-line text entry.
+If additional accessories are present below the note form cell (such as Attachments), the height of the cell should be fixed, and a scroll bar will allow users to see the hidden content.
+If the note form cell is the bottom-most component in the create pattern, the height of the cell can be flexible to grow downwards as the user inputs content into the cell.